BharathGDevadiga/bharath-VIVEQA/Day_20/Notes/README.md

 - Empty flag generation
 - Correct pointer operation

 The simulation confirms that the FIFO correctly stores and retrieves data while maintaining FIFO behavior.
+The design is further verified on the FPGA by monitoring the Full and Empty status signals using the Integrated Logic Analyzer (ILA).

 ---